reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client.-classic-apis.md

   }
 }
 ```
-Test class `UserSimpleHttpRequestHelperTests` responsible for testing the functionality of various user requests executed on a remote server using the `UserSimpleHttpRequestHelper` class.

-The test method `executeGetPaginatedRequest()`, annotated with `@Test`, we attempt to execute an `HTTP` `GET` request to retrieve get the first page of paginated users.
+In test method `executeGetPaginatedRequest()`, we populate the request parameter (page=1) and execute an HTTP GET request to retrieve the first page of paginated users and verify the response.

-First, we prepare the request parameters by creating a `Map<String, String>` named `params` containing a single entry with the key "page" and value "1".
-This indicates that we want to retrieve users from the first page.

-Next, we invoke the `getPaginatedUsers()` method of the `UserSimpleHttpRequestHelper` instance, passing the prepared request parameters.
-This method executes the `HTTP` request and returns the response body as a string.

-We then use assertions from the JUnit and AssertJ libraries to verify that the response body is not empty, indicating that users were successfully retrieved.

-Any exceptions that occur during the execution of the test are caught, and the test fails with a descriptive message indicating the failure to execute the `HTTP` request if an exception occurs.

-### Executing `HTTP` `GET` Request to Get Specific Record
+### Executing HTTP GET Request to Get Specific Record

-Let us now see how to execute `HTTP` `GET` request to get a specific user record using a response handler:
+Let us now see how to execute HTTP GET request to get a specific user record using a response handler:

 ```java
 public class UserSimpleHttpRequestHelper extends BaseHttpRequestHelper {